Context

 3. Provide Real-Time Inputs into Policymaking – Direct youth contributions and future generations’ considerations to the formulation of policy recommendations on sustainable economic and financial progress, ensuring timely and relevant insights that are intergenerationally equitable and grounded in human rights.

-The side-event is a joint proposal by the Beyond Lab, Rethinking Economics International, and UN Trade and Development (UNCTAD) as core partners of the “Youth Moving Beyond GDP” initiative;
+The side-event will be hosted by the Beyond Lab, Rethinking Economics International, and UN Trade and Development (UNCTAD) as core partners of the “Youth Moving Beyond GDP” initiative;

 The International Institute for Sustainable Development (IISD), in partnership with the Government of Canada’s International Development Research Centre (IDRC);